lucasfurno/docs_en/marketplace/index.md

 ## 1. How does it work?

-The Azion Marketplace offers you products that can be launched to your edge resources at the Azion Platform.
+The Azion Marketplace offers you products that can be launched to your edge resources, that could be [Edge Firewall](../edge-firewall/index.md) or [Edge Application](../edge-application/index.md) at the Azion Platform.
 After you had launched a product, you will find it at your account in the Azion Platform so you can start using it right away.

 At this stage, you will find Free and Bring Your Own License products, products that you buy a license directly with an Independent Software Vendor (ISV) and instantiate in your Edge Application.